amilkyboi/netnate/README.md

 ## Upgrades

-In what ways will the new iteration of NetNate be improved over the current version?
-Good question, here's just a few:
+Below are a list of features that this website implements, all of which are improvements over the old website:

 - Minimal[^1] JavaScript.
 - Much improved load times.